Dermawan-Evan-Kaisar/Dermawan-Evan-Kaisar/README.md

 - 📫 How to reach me?, Go Jawa and find me
 - 😄 Pronouns: ...
 - ⚡ Fun fact: I am gud person
+- ✨ About me: I love coding :), and i will make games solo.
+- Objective: Go Toooo japaness and work theree!!

 <!---
 Dermawan-Evan-Kaisar/Dermawan-Evan-Kaisar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.